ChenxingLi/authenticated-storage-benchmarks/README.md

 For random tasks, the warmup process can be disabled with `--no-warmup`.

 To share warmed-up databases between benchmark tasks, save warmup results using `--warmup-to` and load existing results with `--warmup-from`.

-### Epoch Configuration

-By default, the program requests the Merkle root from authenticated storage every 10,000 operations (one epoch).
-Change this setting with `--epoch-size <operations>`.

 ### Metric Data Collection